alwin-tom/movies-app/solution.md

 Method: GET

  ## API Token
  All the APIs exposed through this application is expected to receive an API token with key name **client-token**.
-As a part of the current solution, the validation of the token is only considered towards the existance of the same in the request header.
+As a part of the current solution, the validation of the token is only considered towards the existence of the same in the request header.
 The value of client secret can be a String value and needs to be passed as a part of the header.

 ## Solution approach